Star Channel (Portugal)

 Star Channel (previously known as Fox) is a Portuguese pay television channel.
-It primarily specializes its content in American television series and feature films.
+It primarily specializes in American television series and feature films.
 Since 2019, it is owned by Walt Disney Company.
 Its main competitor is AXN.

 In the past (until 2015), the channel also aired comedies; these were later moved to the Portuguese feed of FX, which in November 2015 was renamed Fox Comedy.